Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Numerical Examples

-For the first part of the computational tricks, we assess the correctness of the selection rules by comparing (i) the adaptive sequential strong rule (ASR) and (ii) the sequential strong rule (SSR), where the slopes in \eqref{e:adaptive_slope} are set as $M_{\ell} = 1$ for all $\ell$.
-Following a simulation study in \cite{tibshirani2012strong}, we check whether ASR or SSR produces any violations.
-Specifically, along the $\lambda_{\ell}$ paths, we count the number of predictors that exceed the screening rule.
+We validate the computational screening strategy described in Section \ref{sse:screen}, implemented in the \texttt{rome} package.
+Specifically, we assess the correctness of the selection rules by comparing (i) the proposed adaptive sequential strong rule (ASR) against (ii) the standard sequential strong rule (SSR), where the slopes in \eqref{e:adaptive_slope} are fixed at $M_{\ell} = 1$ for all $\ell$.
+Following the simulation framework of \cite{tibshirani2012strong}, we evaluate whether ASR or SSR incurs any screening violations.
+Along the regularization path $\{\lambda_{\ell}\}_{\ell=0,1,\ldots,100}$, a violation is defined as a predictor that violates the screening threshold but possesses a nonzero coefficient in the final optimization solution.